0x-Carl/0x-Carl/README.md

 ---

 ## 🚀 About Me
-- 🔭 **Specialized in building and deploying automated trading and liquidity management bots**
+- 🔭 **Specialized in building and deploying automated trading bots**
 - 🌱 Exploring **DeFi, NFTs, and on-chain automation**
 - 🎨 Creator of **NFT art collections**
 - 💬 Passionate about **crypto marketing & community building**